LucDuponcheelAtGitHub/programming_course/chapter07/README_01_to_06.md

 `val z2x = (z: Int) => z bind z2y bind { y => y bind y2x }`, opening expression `z bind z2y`to yield the value `y` of
 evaluating it.

+Pointfree code is *simpler* (*less complex*) than pointful code.
+Agreed, it may not be *easier to understand* (*less difficult to understand*) because it has a higher level of abstraction, but, once its meaning is, once and for all, fully understood, it is, becomes easy to understand.

+Fully understanding something difficult, once and for all, is fun!

+Pointful code is more complex than pointfree code.
+Therefore it is also, somehow, more difficult to understand because humans can only deal with a limited amount of complexity.

+Being confronted, over and over again, with difficulty caused by complexity is not fun!

+One of the main goals of programming in a disciplined way is to manage complexity.

+The examples above are only one line of code, with only one *binding of an expression result as an argument to an expression producing function* involved.
+The more lines of code, with more such bindings of, the more important the above statements are.

 *The course treats programs as open components and computations as closed components, as a generic abstraction of treating functions as open components and expressions as open components.*